Kante injury update: Chelsea star suffers injury - Latest news, update

 [ VIDEO: Premier League highlights ]

-The problem is that Chelsea have had to push Kante, and others, to the limit in recent days as they lost to Arsenal which lost them ground in their top four battle.
+The problem is that Chelsea have had to push Kante, and others, to the limit in recent days as they lost to Arsenal which lost them ground in their top four battle, but ultimately they just made the top four.

 In an ideal world, Tuchel will have rested plenty of key players ahead of the Champions League final but he will not have that luxury.